ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Methodology

 where $v_{0}^{i,j}$ is the ground-truth token from the original response corresponding to the $j$-th token in the $i$-th slot of $\boldsymbol{S}^{\text{masked}}_t$.
 The final training objective is a summation of the two losses, balanced by $\lambda$:

+Notably, this approach improves data efficiency, which contrasts with traditional MDMs where clean tokens only serve as context and provide no direct supervision.

-We initialize our model $P_\theta$ with an off-the-shelf ARM backbone, a strategy validated by prior work~\citep{gong2025scaling,ye2025dream}.
-Crucially, all tokens retain their original positional indices from $r_0$ throughout the process.
+Following prior work~\citep{gong2025scaling,ye2025dream}, we initialize $P_\theta$ with an off-the-shelf ARM backbone.
+Crucially, all tokens retain their original positional indices from $r_0$ throughout the training process.
 This allows the model to maintain awareness of the relative positions among all tokens, ensuring sequence coherence despite the shuffled input order.
+Figure~\ref{fig:refusion} (right) illustrates the training process.